Bluefinger/bevy_rand/MIGRATIONS.md

 ## Migrating from v0.7 to v0.8

 `GlobalRngSeed` has been removed, instead being rolled into `GlobalEntropy`.
 This will allow better reflection tracking of the global rng source, and will allow for automatic reseeding without any custom system needing to be provided.
 Use the `reseed` method to reinstantiate the internal RNG source with the new seed, and `get_seed` to return a reference to the initial starting seed for the source.
 The serialized format of `GlobalEntropy` has changed and previously serialized instances are no longer compatible.

+## Migrating from v0.8 to v0.9

+`EntropyComponent` has been renamed to `Entropy`, and the trait `SeedableEntropySource` has been renamed to `EntropySource`.
+The change to `Entropy` also changes the `TypePath` definition, so this will change the serialised format of the component.